 For most pet owners, having conversations with our treasured companions is commonplace – and we’re quite convinced that they are listening intently to every word that we say!
 Communicating audibly with our pets is an important part of our relationship with them – from reinforcing their good behavior to recalling them from a dangerous situation – and of course, soliciting their advice for any number of our human issues.
 For some pets, though, verbal communication is not an option, or is a method that gradually fades as pets age.

-This week, 9/20-27, is Deaf Dog Awareness Week, bringing attention to hearing impairment in our furry friends.
+This year, Deaf Dog Awareness Week is recognized from 9/19-25.
+The week helps bring attention to hearing impairment in our furry friends.
 Whether your pet has perfect hearing or no hearing at all, they can still bring joy to your life and benefit significantly from the love of your family.

-Larimer Humane Society Behavior Supervisor Mary Babbitt recommends these methods for training work with deaf or hard-of-hearing dogs:
+The Larimer Humane Society Behavior and Enrichment Team recommends these methods for training work with deaf or hard-of-hearing dogs:

 - Consider using a vibrating collar when teaching your dog.
 The vibration means to “check-in” and look at the owner so other cues can be given.
 Vibration collars are different from shock collars, in that they give a mild sensation to attract the dog’s attention – they do not deliver any type of electrical impulse.